 Introduction

-OSS backup is a scheduled data protection solution for Alibaba Cloud OSS.
-You can configure a backup policy to regularly back up objects in OSS buckets to Cloud Backup.
-If your objects are accidentally deleted or modified, you can use Cloud Backup to restore them.
+OSS backup is a fully managed, cloud-native data protection solution for Alibaba Cloud OSS.
+Define a backup policy to regularly back up objects in your OSS buckets to Cloud Backup.
+If objects are accidentally deleted or modified, restore them from any available recovery point.

-This feature has some limits.
-For more information, see Limits.
+OSS backup has usage limits.
+For details, see Limits.

 Benefits

-You can back up all objects in a bucket or only objects that match specified prefixes to achieve fine-grained data protection.
+Back up an entire bucket or only objects that match specified prefixes for targeted protection.

-You can configure scheduled backup plans to run daily, weekly, monthly, or yearly, and specify a retention period for the backup data.
-This lets you flexibly manage backup data versions.
+Schedule backup plans to run daily, weekly, monthly, or yearly, and set a retention period for each backup version.

 Deduplication and compression